fmunni/ess/README.md

 # Course and Test Management

-Checkout the deployed version of the app at https://limitless-spire-43074.herokuapp.com/
+Checkout the deployed version of the app at https://limitless-spire-43074.herokuapp.com/ (Note: it might take a little while to start, because it sleeps when unused for more than 30 minutes.)

 ###### Mainpage